LEARNING THROUGH PLAY

 PRE-SCHOOL

 Children in Pre-School experience more structured and focused learning.
-Fun weekly lessons are attended at The Elms which are delivered by specialist Reception-level teachers in topics such as Music, PE, Dance and Drama and reading in the Library.
+Fun weekly lessons are attended at The Elms which are delivered by specialist teachers in topics such as French, Music, PE, Dance and Drama.
+Reading takes place in the library and children all attend Forest School.

 MONITORING the learning journey